-As of 31 December 2023 and 31 December 2022, 100% shareholder of the Company is JSC "Insurance Company Aldagi", a subsidiary of A Group JSC. the ultimate controlling shareholder is Georgia Capital PLC (incorporated in the United Kingdom and its shares are listed on the London Stock Exchange) as of 31 December 2023 and 31 December 2022.
+As of 31 December 2024 and 31 December 2023, 100% shareholder of the Company is JSC "Insurance Company Aldagi", a subsidiary of A Group JSC.
+The Company's ultimate controlling shareholder is Georgia Capital PLC (incorporated in the United Kingdom and its shares are listed on the London Stock Exchange) as of 31 December 2024 and 31 December 2023.